How to Read Your Credit Report: Red Flags and Errors You Should Dispute

 Red flags:A misreported bankruptcy filing could be disastrous for your credit.
 If the filing dates are incorrect, you may have a negative hit to your credit report for longer than necessary.
 Be sure to double check dates and filing info.
 Dispute any public record inaccuracies with the credit bureau, immediately.

-Another person (or organization) can access your credit report only in certain situations, and there are limitations on how they may use your report.
+Another person (or organization) can access and read your credit report only in certain situations, and there are limitations on how they may use your report.
 One of the main governing laws is a federal law, the Fair Credit Reporting Act, which requires companies to have one of the listed “permissible purposes” for viewing your credit.

 For example, when you apply for new credit and give permission to pull your credit report.
 Or, if you’re already a customer, the company can continue to review your credit.